noir-lang/noir/docs/docs/dev_docs/privacy/main.md

 Information about the nature of a transaction can be leaked based on the timing of that transaction.

 If a transaction is executed at 8am GMT, it's much less likely to have been made by someone in the USA.
-That's information, right there.

 If there's a spike in transactions on the last day of every month, those might be salaries.

+These minor details are information that can disclose much more information about a user than the user might otherwise expect.

 Suppose that every time Alice sends Bob a private token, 1 minute later a transaction is always submitted to the tx pool with the same kind of 'fingerprint'.
 Alice might deduce that these transactions are automated reactions by Bob.
 (Here, 'fingerprint' is an intentionally vague term.
 It could be a public function call, or a private tx proof with a particular number of nonzero public inputs, or some other discernible pattern that Alice sees).

-Tl;dr: app developers should think about the _timing_ of user transactions, and how this might leak information.
+TL;DR: app developers should think about the _timing_ of user transactions, and how this might leak information.

 ### Function Fingerprints and Tx Fingerprints